Observation-Augmented Contextual Multi-Armed Bandits for Robotic Search and Exploration: Abstract

 \section{Abstract}

-For robotic decision-making under uncertainty, the balance between exploitation and exploration of available options must be carefully taken into account.
-In this study, we introduce a new variant of contextual multi-armed bandits (CMABs) called observation-augmented CMABs (OA-CMABs) wherein a decision-making agent can utilize extra outcome observations from an external information source, e.g. humans.
-CMABs model the expected option outcomes as a function of context features and hidden parameters, which are inferred from previous option outcomes.
-In OA-CMABs, external observations are also a function of context features and thus provide additional evidence about the hidden parameters.
-However, if an external information source is error-prone, the resulting posterior updates can harm decision-making performance unless the presence of errors is taken into account.
-To this end, we propose a robust Bayesian inference process for OA-CMABs that is based on the concept of probabilistic data validation.
-Our approach handles complex mixture model parameter priors and hybrid discrete-continuous observation likelihoods for semantic data sources, allowing us to develop validation algorithms based on recently develop probabilistic semantic data association techniques.
-Furthermore, to more effectively cope with the combined sources of uncertainty in OA-CMABs, we derive a new active inference algorithm for optimal option selection based on approximate expected free energy minimization.
-This generalizes previous work on active inference for bandit-based robotic decision-making by accounting for faulty observations and non-Gaussian inference.
-Our approaches are demonstrated on a simulated collaborative asynchronous search site selection problem for deep space exploration.
-The results show that even if incorrect semantic observations are provided by external information sources, e.g. simulated human scientists, efficient decision-making and robust parameter inference are still achieved in a wide variety of experimental conditions.
+We introduce a new variant of contextual multi-armed bandits (CMABs) called observation-augmented CMABs (OA-CMABs) wherein a robot uses extra outcome observations from an external information source, e.g. humans.
+In OA-CMABs, external observations are a function of context features and thus provide evidence on top of observed option outcomes to infer hidden parameters.
+However, if external data is error-prone, measures must be taken to preserve the correctness of inference.
+To this end, we derive a robust Bayesian inference process for OA-CMABs based on recently developed probabilistic semantic data association techniques, which handle complex mixture model parameter priors and hybrid discrete-continuous observation likelihoods for semantic external data sources.
+To cope with combined uncertainties in OA-CMABs, we also derive a new active inference algorithm for optimal option selection based on approximate expected free energy minimization.
+This generalizes prior work on CMAB active inference by accounting for faulty observations and non-Gaussian distributions.
+Results for a simulated deep space search site selection problem show that, even if incorrect semantic observations are provided externally, e.g. by scientists, efficient decision-making and robust parameter inference are still achieved in a wide variety of conditions.